-Planning your book is a fascinating subject.
+Planning your book is a complex subject.

 You’ve got your brilliant idea for a book (play, film).
 How do you then plan its execution?
 How do you work out the plot, imagine the characters, determine the twists, the conflicts, the climaxes?